Solivictus/Win10LTSC_Wireless_Display_Fix/README.md

 This repo contains the necessary packages and a powershell script to fix just that.

-I really should not be shipping UUP files so I highly recommend you getting them yourself from UUP dump:
+I really should not be shipping UUP files so I highly recommend you getting them yourself from UUP dump or somewhere else:

 https://uupdump.net/getfile.php?id=e2d7464a-c8cc-4779-ad1d-36699425f3d3&file=Microsoft-Windows-RegulatedPackages-Package.ESD